Toronto police demand G20 victims accept apology and disperse - The Beaverton

 “We’re really sorry for inconveniencing you,” said Ramer as an armoured truck pointed its water cannon at the socially distanced plaintiffs who had gathered to hear the Toronto Police Service’s statement on its misconduct.
 “Now please render your forgiveness and leave the area.”

-As police officers closed off exit routes the chief repeated how sorry he was, and that Toronto’s police service would try to remember that it needed a reason to arrest people in the future.
+As police officers closed off exit routes the chief repeated how sorry he was, and that Toronto’s police service would try to remember that needed a reason to arrest people in the future.

 “We understand the gravity of what we did wrong,” continued Ramer over the loudspeaker.
-“Every time there is a from now on, we will remember you are allowed to do so on threat of paid administrative leave.
+“Every time there is a protest from now on, we will remember you are allowed to do so on threat of paid administrative leave.
 Please disperse!”

 Stating that the victims of their actions during the G-20 had contravened a direct order from police to forgive them, Ramer admitted he had no choice but to apply appropriate force.